 6: Create a Continuous Testing Regimen for Data Integrity

-You should create a continuous testing regimen for the integrity of your data.
+It would help if you created a continuous testing regimen for the integrity of your data.
 Integrity translates to trust.
 You need to be able to trust your data.
-To ensure you can believe what your data says, be sure to define what you’re going to test and when.
+To ensure you can believe your data, define what you will test and when.
 Then, set up alerts that will inform you when there are problems.

 7: Maintain a Process for Cleansing and Purging Your Data

 These issues can be avoided by creating an ongoing process for cleansing and purging your data.
-You should do this regularly, such as every few weeks or months.
-If you’re giving away something as part of your rewards program, it may make sense to do it more often than that so you make sure you’re giving only valid points or credits out to users who actually earned them.
+Doing this regularly, such as every few weeks or months, would be best.
+If you’re giving away something as part of your rewards program, it may make sense to do it more often than that so you ensure you’re giving only valid points or credits out to users who earned them.

 Data is your most important asset as a business owner.
-A data breach could set you up for exploitation in obvious and not so obvious ways.
+A data breach could set you up for exploitation in obvious and not-so-obvious ways.
 That’s why you need to guard it like Fort Knox.
-Your business relies on the integrity of your data, and protecting it is critical to the success of your company.
+Your business relies on the integrity of your data, and protecting it is critical to your company’s success.

-If you don’t have a plan in place to protect against data breaches, you could be putting yourself at risk for fines, lost revenue and even criminal charges.
+If you don’t have a plan to protect against data breaches, you could be putting yourself at risk for fines, lost revenue, and even criminal charges.

-Data security doesn’t necessarily mean hiring a team of cybersecurity experts or buying expensive hardware; many companies are able to manage their security needs with simple yet effective strategies like encryption and backups.
+Data security doesn’t necessarily mean hiring a team of cybersecurity experts or buying expensive hardware; many companies can manage their security needs with simple yet effective strategies like encryption and backups.
 See our guide to understand the basics of securing data.

-One of the best ways to ensure that you’re leveraging all of your available data is to embrace a centralized approach.
-Centralized data management helps ensure that information is being shared across departments and teams, so everyone has access to all relevant information when it’s needed.
-This practice can also help reduce duplicate work, by ensuring that no one person needs access to multiple sources of information in order to do their job.
+One of the best ways to ensure you’re leveraging all your available data is to embrace a centralized approach.
+Centralized data management helps ensure that information is being shared across departments and teams so everyone can access all relevant information when needed.
+This practice can also help reduce duplicate work by providing that no one person needs access to multiple sources of information to do their job.

-If you’re not using your data to make decisions, you’re missing out on opportunities to create more value for your customers, improve your products and services, and grow revenue.
+If you’re not using your data to make decisions, you’re missing opportunities to create more value for your customers, improve your products and services, and grow revenue.